kcam031892/Arrowland/readme.md

 # Arrowland Mobile Reservation Backend

-    - a laravel application API and Admin Pages
+A Laravel Application
+    - API For Mobile Application for Arrowland.
+    - A Admin Page for Arrowland Mobile Reservation.